Obtainium for Fun & Profit

 Step 8.
 Garage door

-Of all things, a huge tree in a neighbor’s yard was hit by lightening.
+Of all things, a huge tree in a neighbor’s yard was hit by lightning.
 The resulting power surge knocked out our garage-door opener.
 The quoted cost to replace the opener was in excess of $600, however people sometimes change their garage door openers for newer and quieter systems.
 Thus it happened that someone within a few blocks mentioned on a Facebook neighborhood page that they had placed an old and perfectly-working opener on the street.
 A few minutes later it was mine.

 I suspect I could have removed the old opener and installed the new one myself, however sometimes it makes more sense to have a professional do the work.
-In this case the door was metal, measured 18′ x 7′ feet, and heavy.
+In this case the door was metal, measured 20′ x 7′ feet, and heavy.
 Very heavy.
 Not only was a new opener needed, but there were various adjustments to be made.
 I had a local firm do the work and the next morning the entire job was done, including new remotes and safety sensors.

 As to the garage door itself, it required scrapping, new paint, and — like a car — a touch of body filler here and there.
 The end result was something that pretty much looked like a new door.